disdi/av_logger/README.md

 Inputs to the program are:

-1 – is a toggle switch to suspend/resume thread_one
+1 – is a toggle switch to suspend/resume thread_one for ffmpeg

-2 – is a toggle switch to suspend/resume thread_two
+2 – is a toggle switch to suspend/resume thread_two fro serial reception

-0 – ends watch_for_user_keypress and signals all the threads to stop their execution and quit Other keypress – nothing happens
+0 – ends watch_for_user_keypress and signals all the threads to stop their execution and quit

+Other keypress – nothing happens

+Anothe file com.c is responsible for displaying data recieved on serial port ttyS0.
+It has been hard-coded to work at 57600 Baud rate.